gabikadlecova/info-nas/README.md

 # info-nas
-NAS performance predictor that uses input/output data from networks as the dataset.
+NAS performance predictor that uses input/output data from networks as the dataset (alongside network architectures).